 My name is Debora Field.
 I started doing aerial hoop just before my 50th birthday.
 Aerial hoop has become very important in my life.
-Last year at the age of 54 I was delighted and very lucky to be able to move away from my old desk job and into a new life as an aerial fitness instructor in my own business.
+In 2018 at the age of 54 I was delighted and very lucky to be able to move away from my old desk job and into a new life as an aerial fitness instructor in my own business.
 As a qualified aerial hoop instructor and personal trainer, I am thoroughly enjoying introducing others to the joys and benefits of aerial hoop.
 Teaching hoop is even more rewarding than I ever imagined it could be.

 (1) Bendrigg Trust near Old Hutton (and the M6).
-These classes are on Friday afternoons, Sunday evenings, and occasionally on Monday afternoons.

 (2) Westmorland CrossFit in Kendal town centre.
-These classes are on Wednesday evenings and Tuesday mornings.

 (3) Lower Holker Village Hall in Cark near Flookburgh.